opentok/OpenTok-Ruby-SDK/sample/Broadcast/README.md

 ### Creating Broadcasts – Host View

 The Host view manages the broadcasting process.
-The participants (view) just join and exit the broadcast sessions independently.
-Start by visiting the host page at <http://localhost:4567/host> and using the application to start a broadcast.
+Visit the host page at <http://localhost:4567/host>.
 Your browser will first ask you to approve permission to use the camera and microphone.
 Once you've accepted, your image will appear inside the section titled 'Host'.
 To start broadcasting the video stream, press the 'Start Broadcast' button.
-You can specify the maximum duration , resolution and layout of the broadcast.
+You can specify the maximum duration, resolution, and layout of the broadcast.
 Once broadcasting has begun the button will turn green and change to 'Stop Broadcast'.
-Stop broadcasting when you are done.
+Click this button when you are done broadcasting.

-The host page , basically sets up the opentok session with the api key and secret you provided.
-If a previously started broadcast exists , it defaults to it , along with the layout and the stream which had the 'full' focus.
+The host page basically sets up the OpenTok session with the API key and secret you provided.
+If a previously started broadcast exists, it defaults to it, along with the layout and the stream that has the focus:

 ```ruby
   get '/host' do